Open Enrollment Guide

 - Be Prepared.
 Gather all the essential information before you start the enrollment process, like your social security number, current health coverage, and information about your dependents.

-- The penalty for lack of coverage is no longer in effect for 2019.
-But it's still important to cover yourself and your family for unexpected medical expenses.
+- There is no longer a penalty for lack of coverage, but it's still important to cover yourself and your family for unexpected medical expenses.

 Due to the individual mandate, all insurers were required to cover 10 essential health benefits.
-For the 2019 plan year, states can now choose between 50 health benefits for more flexible plans.
+For the 2020 plan year, the IRS has announced HSA contribution limits will increase to $3,550 for single plans and $7,100 for family plans. that's an increase of $50 for single plans and $100 for family plans.
 Double check all the plans and see if your current plan coverage has changed, or if there is something new for you to choose from.

 Without the individual mandate, the coverage in your state may change.
 But that means you won't be fined for declining health insurance in this year's Open Enrollment.
 If you decide to take the risk and forego insurance entirely, you won't be slapped with a fine on your tax bill.